 Interest rate risk also arises from other variables, including differences in reset frequency between the Bank's assets and liabilities.
-Currently, all loans of the Bank are subject to floating 6-month LIBOR, whilst the Bank uses interest rate swap to convert liabilities into floating 3-month LIBOR.
-As such, the Bank is exposed to unfavorable movements in the spread between 3-month versus 6-month LIBOR.
-The Bank also hedges all foreign currency issuance back to USD with cross currency swaps, while eliminating foreign exchange risk, the Bank is exposed to unfavorable movements in the cross currency basis.
+Currently, all US dollar loans of the Bank are subject to floating 6-month USD LIBOR, whilst the Bank uses interest rate swap to convert liabilities into floating 3-month USD LIBOR.
+As such, the Bank is exposed to unfavorable movements in the spread between 3-month versus 6-month USD LIBOR.
+The Bank also uses cross currency swaps to modify the currency characteristics of the debt issuances, while eliminating foreign exchange risk, the Bank is exposed to unfavorable movements in the cross currency basis.